 Background

-were the first to term “Indigenous” to differentiate the Indigenous peoples of the Americas.
+Europeans were the first to use the term “Indigenous” to differentiate the Indigenous peoples, European settlers, and Sub-Saharan African slaves of the Americas.
 Today, “Indigenous” persons are referred to as a group of first or original settlers on a land.

 According to the UN, there are over 476 million indigenous people living in 90 countries across the world, accounting for 6.2% of the global population.
 Distributed in regions throughout the globe, the lifestyles, experiences, and numbers of Indigenous peoples may vary widely within a given region.
 Indigenous groups are known for their strong links to nature and their land, distinct languages, cultures, and beliefs.
-However, poor political representation, a lack of access to social services, discrimination, and trauma stemming from historic colonialism.
+However, Indigenous groups face poor political representation, a lack of access to social services, discrimination, and trauma stemming from historic colonialism.

 The History of Indigenous Groups

-Thousands of years before Europeans began their global colonization, diverse groups of people had already inhabited the world’s continents.he history of more than 3,000 Indigenous African populations spans back thousands of years and include a diverse variety of cultures.
+Thousands of years before Europeans began their global colonization, diverse groups of people had already inhabited the world’s continents.
+The history of more than 3,000 Indigenous African populations spans back thousands of years and include a diverse variety of cultures.
 Indigenous Egyptian and Nubian texts which dated back to around 3000 BC served as the earliest evidence of human life on the continent.
 Between 38,000 BC and 12,000 BC, the first nomads crossed the Bering Strait into North America.
 The initial settlers then migrated across the Americas, forming various and diverse tribes including Apache, Cherokee, Tainos, and Navajo tribes.
 Experiencing an agricultural revolution, the settlers soon began domesticating and cultivating crops.
+In Australia, the most distinct indigenous Aboriginals and the Torres Strait Islander peoples have likely existed for at least 45,000-50,000 years.
 By the time of European settlement in 1788, Aboriginal peoples had occupied, utilized, and adapted to the continent and its range of climates.
 Today, over 70% of the world’s indigenous people live in Asia.
 With the futile plains used to farm crops also serving as the foundation for the prosperity of many civilizations, the shared experiences of colonialism, epidemic diseases, and socio-economic disposition gravely affected the numbers of Asia’s indigenous people.

 It's no denying that the arrival of European powers brought along economic prosperity and extensive population growth even with its high labor demands severely diminishing Indigenous numbers around the world.
 Native societies were also heavily influenced by the arrival of Christianity and Westernization as demographics and lifestyles and cultures began to shift.